MJeat/Technical-Portfolio/README.md

 | **CNAME** | Subdomain (`sub.example.com`) | Flexible; points to a "name" (alias) that can change IPs behind the scenes. |
 | **TXT** | Verification | A "secret code" to prove you are the owner. |

-**Since your DNS is now working, would you like me to help you set up an automated "Redirect" in Vercel so that `www.profile` always sends people to `profile` (or vice versa)?**